Windows 10: Market share and sales

 Up to August 2016, Windows 10 usage was increasing, with it then plateauing, while eventually in 2018, it became more popular than Windows 7 (though Windows 7 was still more used in some countries in Asia and Africa in 2019).
 As of March 2020, the operating system is running on over a billion devices, reaching the goal set by Microsoft two years after the initial deadline.

 Twenty-four hours after it was released, Microsoft announced that over 14 million devices were running Windows 10.
 On August 26, Microsoft said over 75 million devices were running Windows 10, in 192 countries, and on over 90,000 unique PC or tablet models.
 According to Terry Myerson, there were over 110 million devices running Windows 10 as of October 6, 2015.
 On January 4, 2016, Microsoft reported that Windows 10 had been activated on over 200 million devices since the operating system's launch in July 2015.

 According to StatCounter, Windows 10 overtook Windows 8.1 in December 2015.
 Iceland was the first country where Windows 10 was ranked first (not only on the desktop, but across all platforms), with several larger European countries following.
 For one week in late November 2016, Windows 10 overtook first rank from Windows 7 in the United States, before losing it again.
 By February 2017, Windows 10 was losing market share to Windows 7.

 In mid-January 2018, Windows 10 had a slightly higher global market share than Windows 7, with it noticeably more popular on weekends, while popularity varies widely by region, e.g. Windows 10 was then still behind in Africa and far ahead in some other regions e.g. Oceania.
+Windows 10 is now the most used version in virtually all countries.
+Its market share peaked at 82.5% in December 2021, shortly after the introductions of its successor, and since then the share has been declining ever since Windows 11's release, which is now the second most popular Windows version in many countries.